Skip to content

 when(condition).then(value)

 And evaluate them in order, returning the value of the first condition which evaluates True.
-If no condition matches, return the otherwise value; if no otherwise value is specified then return NULL.
+If no condition matches, return the otherwise value (or NULL if no otherwise value is specified).

 category = case(